 The shaped dough had risen nicely!
 This is really the best part of making bread for me (well, except eating it).

 I used the piping bag to draw the crosses along the shaped dough buns.

-I baked the buns on 200C/400F/Gas Mark 6 for 15 – 20 minutes until dark golden brown on top.
+Then I baked the Hot Cross Buns for 15 – 20 minutes until dark golden brown on top.
 I almost forgot to take a photo of them as I was so eager to glaze them.

 Just before they came out of the oven I warmed up some apricot jam on the hob, you can sieve it too if you want, but I didn’t bother.
-When the buns came out of the oven, I brushed the jam on top to give them a lovely shiny and sticky sweet glaze.
+When the Hot Cross Buns came out of the oven, I brushed the jam on top to give them a lovely shiny and sticky sweet glaze.

 The Hot Cross Buns turned out great, they were baked all the way through and tasted delicious!
 I scoffed one right after they came out of the oven and I’m looking forward to enjoying one for breakfast tomorrow.
 I really enjoyed making these and was really proud of how they turned out.
 It’s nice to get the time to make a lengthy bake like this and enjoy the results.
 You could add different kinds of dried fruits, citrus zest, or even chocolate chips if you wanted, to this recipe for a variety of flavours!

 Price: £6.99Was: £7.99

 - 500 g Strong white bread flour